millerv2/BioinformaticsPrograms/DailyProgressLog.md

 $ ./run.sh /data/millerv2 cluster

 Can check on the jobs with $sjobs, $data job ID, $squeue -u millerv2, jobload, jobhist.
 The page and video here are a good review on monitoring jobs submitted to the cluster.

+Before the jobs runs, should check disk space using:

+After the jobs runs, should log CPU utilization, memory utilization, and wlal time.
+This will give you an idea of how many resources to be allocated for a particular job/rule in the workflow.

+First time submitting a job you may need to request ample resources, but then after running it can check CPUs, memory, walltime and adjust as needed for future jobs.

+# Daily Progress 7/29/21

+Tools for monitoring Biowulf jobs:
+1) Before running/submitting, checkquota for disk space
+2) Look at .o and .e files from jobs for trouble-shooting.
+3) sjobs, squeue show status of jobs
+4) jobload -u shows CPU and mem usage for your jobs. can use jobload -j job_id to look at this info for a particular job.
+5) Jobhist job_id shows utilization after jobs ends for that job
+6) Dashboard on nih website